nathangrr/Angular-Contacts-Application/README.md

 Web application to create and store user information.
 Fill out the template driven form to add a user to the web page.
-The infomration must pass a validation before being submitted.
+The information must pass a validation before being submitted.
 Project created with Angular and bootsrap.

 Future changes will add the user information to Firebase.
 I will also add an option to add user data locally.